-How To Budget as a Couple
+How to Budget as a Couple

 Budgeting as a couple can be a difficult process.
 It is hard to move from the mindset of caring for your own financial needs to balancing the needs of your spouse with your own.
 As you sit down to plan out your budget with your spouse, spend time together talking.
-If your spouse won't do this you need to look at and address any underlying issues and causes and change your financial approach.
+If your spouse won't do this you need to look at and address any underlying issues change your financial approach.
 Here are the four steps that you should take as you set up your budget as a couple.

 Determine Your Household Needs